liubotsvetkov/lmapd_interface/README.md

 - LMAPD and its dependencies in ipk format are located in directory `/compiled_packages`
   * Install the dependencies of LMAPD by running `opkg install` and the file path
   * Install LMAPD by running `opkg install compiled_packages/simet-lmapd_0.1.2-1_x86_64.ipk`
  ### Usage
+ to see the OpenWrt user interface (UI), go to https://your.server.ip/cgi-bin/luci
  ### Note
   * Check the access rights of the copied files
  ### Todo's